Home About Us | Contact Us

 Especially good for forms, brochures etc.

-The Viewer can be downloaded 'Free' from the Adobe web site: Get Acrobat Viewer 7.0 if you have Win XP otherwise you have to use Version 6.for Win 98 http://www.adobe.co.uk/products/acrobat/readstep2.html
+The Viewer can be downloaded 'Free' from the Adobe web site: Get the latest Acrobat Viewer if you have Vista or XP otherwise you have to use Version 6.for Win 98 http://www.adobe.co.uk/products/acrobat/readstep2.html

-To create a ".pdf" document they say you need full version Adobe 'Acrobat' 7.0 (costs £395 + VAT upgrade £135 + VAT approx.), but actually WordPerfect and Serif Page Plus can convert documents to pdf.
-(Serif Page Plus X2 (- £99) effectively "auto reads" a pdf allowing it to be edited, and there are no doubt others that will do this also.)
+To create a ".pdf" document they say you need full version Adobe 'Acrobat' but actually WordPerfect and Serif Page Plus can convert and even edit pdf documents. (

 Some More Questions and Answers